simplyjanetribe/Advertisement-Addon-for-BookStack/README.md

 ## Description
 A Simple little addon to add advertisement to your BookStack based website.

-Just sharing my little changes to my BookStack
+Just sharing my little changes to my BookStack, anyone is welcome to improve it. use it as you want it.
+I got it for free, I give it for free with not limitations.
 ![screenshot](screenshot.png)

 ## Installation